Desktop47-02.jpg

 Budding Trio - Canva Banner (1).png

-We have been quiet at Designs by Alina, following a few health scares which have since, thankfully resolved.
-Now is simply a time to send our wishes to you and your loved ones for health, happiness, and love in the new year.
+We’ve been quiet at Designs by Alina following a few health scares — all thankfully resolved.
+Now feels like the right time to send warm wishes to you and your loved ones for health, happiness, and love in the new year.

-Our hearts go out to those who have lost their livelihoods or worse, a loved one.
-That said there were many silver linings, namely time with our families and time for introspection.
-We are thankful for friends and the love which binds our family.
+Our hearts go out to those who’ve lost their livelihoods or, worse, a loved one.
+And yet, amidst the hardships, silver linings emerged: time with family, moments for reflection, and renewed gratitude for friendship and the love that binds.

-Giving back to our beloved community by way of volunteering during the elections and by donating the net proceeds of our Belgian linen mask sales, has been extremely rewarding.
-In addition, they were the inspiration behind many new endeavors.
-In the early days of the lockdown, when not making jewelry and masks or zooming over cocktails, I recorded a few songs.
-Of late writing poetry, which has proven cathartic, has been a joy and I am humbled by the accolades I continue to receive from the literary community.
-Follow @pennedbyalina to discover the poetry. @designsbyalina is still the place for lifestyle and jewels.
+Giving back to our beloved community — through election volunteering and donating net proceeds from our Belgian linen mask sales — has been deeply rewarding.
+That project inspired many new endeavors.
+In the early days of lockdown, when I wasn’t making jewelry or masks (or Zooming over cocktails), I recorded a few songs.
+More recently, I’ve returned to writing poetry, which has proven cathartic.

-We humbly leave you with a gentle reminder that the mask project to benefit Direct Relief is ongoing.
-These stunning, comfortable masks make gorgeous gifts/stocking stuffers.
-They are made to order in three business days so there is still time to order.
-Use FREESHIP (US only) at checkout for complimentary shipping on all merchandise throughout December.
+A gentle reminder: the mask project benefiting Direct Relief is ongoing.
+These stunning, comfortable masks make beautiful gifts or stocking stuffers.
+Each one is made to order within three business days — there’s still time.
+Use code FREESHIP (U.S. only) for complimentary shipping on all merchandise through December.

 ChristmasBlues.png